jtudelag/openshift-gitops-apps-any-ns/README.md

 ## Bug?: ArgoCD instance crashes if the source namespaces dont exist

-If any of the namespaces in the ArgoCD instance `spec.sourceNamespaces` do not exist in dvance, the ArgoCD instance can not be deployed, and it happens because the OpenShift GitOps Operator controller pod crashes....
+If any of the namespaces in the ArgoCD instance `spec.sourceNamespaces` do not exist in advance, the ArgoCD instance can not be deployed, and it happens because the OpenShift GitOps Operator controller pod crashes....

 ```